Speech-Rule-Engine/sre-resources/publish/README.md

 ## Tag releases

 Make sure to use tags to keep releases and tests in sync.
 (This only starts since v3.2.0-beta.1).
-We create annotate tags for all releases!
+We create annotated tags for all major, minor and point releases!

 ### Tag SRE